 INTERNSHIPS & OPPORTUNITIES Students participate in a rigorous curriculum of course work, but students also learn by doing.
 The Department offers a wide range of performance/production opportunities designed to give students the opportunity to experience the practical application of what they have learned in the classroom.

 Students have the option, with faculty consent, of studying at the Eugene O'Neill Theatre Center, part of the National Theatre Institute in Waterford, CT.
 This intensive program allows students to work with numerous theatre professionals and to establish possible career ties within the theatre industry.
-The department constantly receives news of internships in all aspects of theatre and encourages its students to take part.
-Theatre students also participate in numerous study-abroad programs.
+Des Moines has a lot of prestigious local professional and community theatre companies that have a history of hiring Drake Theatre students.
+Our students have acted, directed, stage managed, designed and worked as crew for all of the area theatres including; StageWest Theatre Company, Repertory Theatre of Iowa, Des Moines Social Club, Des Moines Community Playhouse, Des Moines Onstage and Tall Grass Theatre Company.
+Our students have also been hired to teach, direct and choreograph at local schools and theatre companies.
+Theatre students can also participate in numerous study abroad programs.

-CAREER OPTIONS Typical career paths for theatre arts graduates include regional theatre, teaching, and radio/TV.
+CAREER OPTIONS Career paths for theatre arts graduates include Broadway productions and national tours, regional theatre, teaching, and radio/TV.
 A number also have entered and completed graduate programs throughout the country.

 [back]